On Computing the Elimination Ideal Using Resultants with Applications to Gr\"obner Bases: Multiplicities

-The factor $y$ in $g$ is preserved with the same multiplicity as in $\R$, but the factor $(y+1)$ drops by $1$.
-One can notice that we are in the situation covered by the Conjecture, since $(y + 1)$ and the circle have a common tangent parallel to the $x$-axis at their intersection. \end{ex}
+One can notice that in the case $\nu > 1$ above we are in the situation covered by Remark~\ref{remark:drop}, since $(y + 1)$ and the circle have a common tangent parallel to the $x$-axis at their intersection.